bbc/childrens-games-starter-pack/docs/gmi.md

 ### gmi.gameContainerId
 Specifies the ID of the HTML div that will house your game.

-### gmi.gameUrl
-The URL of your main game file as entered into the GamesGrid CMS.

 ### gmi.gameDir
 The URL of the directory containing your main game file.
 This is convenient for converting relative asset paths into absolute ones.